-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Rarely reviews educational data with educators, families, and/or students to make decisions of whether or not to complete a special education evaluation.
-Selects general communication assessments that rarely consider student's developmental level, cultural backgrounds and/or identified area of concern in accordance with the CDE SLI Guidelines.
-Rarely conducts and completes comprehensive communication assessments evident through limited assessment data sources yielding a limited body of evidence to support the identification of presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely conducts and completes comprehensive communication assessments evident through limited assessment data sources yielding a limited body of evidence to support the identification of presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines.
+Rarely aligns communication assessment data to classroom performance No evidence of use of CCRS to support eligibility decisions.
 Reviews general communication assessment data to develop a basic interpretation of a student's strengths and/or weaknesses that present inadequate evidence of educational accessibility.
-Rarely leads and facilitates Initial Evaluation & Re-evaluation Meetings to include basic participation of team members, review of procedural safeguards, and review parts of developmental assessments results.
-Attends special education referral meetings to review educational data with educators, families, and/or students to make data-based decisions of whether or not to complete a special education evaluation.
-Selects formal and informal communication assessments to assess students' speech language skills in accordance to the CDE SLI guidelines.
-Conducts and completes general communication assessments which include formal and/or informal assessments to provide adequate evidence of presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines.
+Conducts and completes general communication assessments which include formal and/ or informal assessments to provide adequate evidence of presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines.
+Inconsistently aligns communication assessment data to classroom performance.
+Inconsistently uses CCRS to support eligibility decisions.
 Analyzes communication assessment data to develop and document a developmental interpretation of overall students' communication strengths and weaknesses that contribute to or limit educational access.
-Leads and facilitates Initial Evaluation and Re-evaluation Meetings to include some or all meeting participants as active contributors, educate & inform families of their procedural safeguards and review most or some components of the developmental assessment results.
-When given direction case manages overall communication, special education paperwork, and occasionally finalizes Enrich documents within compliance deadlines.
-Actively engages in collaborative discussions with the educational team to review educational data with educators, families, and/or students to make data-based decisions of whether or not to complete a special education evaluation.
-Selects targeted formal and informal communication assessments that consider the student's developmental level, cultural backgrounds, and/or identified area of concern to assess students' speech language skills in accordance to the CDE SLI Guidelines.
-Conducts and completes comprehensive communication assessments which include multiple formal and/or informal assessments to provide a meaningful body of evidence to indicate presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines.
-Analyzes multidisciplinary assessment data to develop and document a comprehensive developmental interpretation of overall student strengths and weaknesses that contribute to or limit educational access in collaboration with a multi-disciplinary team.
-Leads and facilitates Initial Evaluation and Re-evaluation Meetings to include all meeting participants as active contributors, educate & inform families of their procedural safeguards and review all developmental assessment results.
-In addition to "Effective": 1.
-Initiates and seeks out evidence based practices or creates and/ or implements an assessment approach to assess unique student needs and/or population through professional development, University, or Corporation.
-For Example: • Participates with a Corporation or University to test a new version of a standardized communication assessment or evidence-based assessment approach and reports outcomes of test pilot and provides information of whether assessment contributes positively to students' speech-language assessments to the SLP department. • Implements a created or sought out specialized assessment approach for unique students' needs. (e.g., assessment approaches for students who are DHH, nonverbal, and/or using ATRT).
+Completes comprehensive communication assessments which include multiple formal and/or informal assessments to provide a meaningful body of evidence, taking into consideration cultural background and factors to indicate presence or absence of a Speech or Language Impairment in accordance with the CDE SLI Guidelines. ● Golden thread: Aligns communication assessment data to classroom performance ● Uses Colorado Communication Rating Scales with fidelity in all areas assessed and makes appropriate qualification decisions ● Has a copy of the CCRS in their working file as a protocol ● (Continued on next page) Participates with a Corporation or University to test a new version of a standardized communication assessment or evidence-based assessment approach and reports outcomes of test pilot and provides information of whether assessment contributes positively to students' speech-language assessments to the SLP department.
+Implements a created or sought out specialized assessment approach for unique students' needs. (e.g., assessment approaches for students who are DHH, nonverbal, and/or using ATRT).
 OR 2.
 Purposefully mentors CFY and/or New Hire regarding the roles and responsibilities of a school based SLP as it relates to the entire referral and special education evaluation process from case management to writing the evaluation to meeting facilitation.